 A more sensitive CRP test, called a high-sensitivity C-reactive protein (hs-CRP) assay, is available to determine a person's risk for heart disease.

 Normal CRP values vary from lab to lab.
-Generally, there is no CRP detectable in the blood.
+Generally, there are low levels of CRP detectable in the blood.
 The levels often increase slightly with age, female gender and in African Americans.

 According to the American Heart Association, results of the hs-CRP in determining the risk for heart disease can be interpreted as follows: